What can one do in Kassel?

 Arrival by train or bus

-Lufthansa and other airlines* fly to Frankfurt or Hanover.
-It is possible to travel to Kassel by train.
+Book yours here Arrival by plane, bus or train*.
+Lufthansa and other airlines fly to Frankfurt or Hanover.
+Arrival by train is possible Kassel.
 The Kassel-Wilhelmshöhe ICE train station is conveniently located. information about Transport links is here.
-Also drive Long-distance buses * to Kassel.
+Long-distance buses also go to Kassel.

 Hotels in Kassel: